 Naming your company intranet gives it an identity that draws people in and increases adoption.
 The name will influence the way the intranet is perceived and used within the organization.

-Without a unique name, employees are left with “the intranet”, or “the network”, maybe “the portal”, or even the name of the technology provider, such as Communifire.
-Dubbing your intranet with a name makes your digital workplace part of the organization and creates a buzz.
+Without a unique name, employees are left with “the intranet”, or “the network”, maybe “the portal”, or even the name of the technology provider, such as Axero.
+Dubbing your intranet site with a name makes your digital workplace part of the organization and creates a buzz.

 Once you’ve made the decision to name your intranet, the next question is: